 Consider the following four-step process to implement behavioral assessments in your practice.
 We adopted this process from Begina et al. (2018), using their four-step process for implementing the Klontz Money Scripts Inventory-Revised into their process, along with insights from other fields such as executive assessment and counseling (see references below).

-The next step is to “promote” the use of the assessment by inviting the client to respond.
-The invitation should provide high-level detail about what the assessment measures, the length of time it will take to respond, and how the results will be used.
+“Promote” the use of any assessment by inviting the client to respond.
+The invitation should provide high-level detail about what the test measures, the length of time it will take to respond, and how the results will be used.
 We recommend reminding the client up to two times to complete the assessment.
 After the reminders, let the client know that they can complete the assessment at any time later in the relationship.
 One method to reintroduce the assessment could be to provide the client with resources, articles, and other educational tools on the topic of money-related personality or beliefs and include a reminder that she can complete the assessment at any time.

 Most, if not all, assessments are delivered electronically.
 Some clients may prefer a .pdf or paper version of the assessment to complete, the results of which can be entered into the assessment by you or your team.
 Regardless of the delivery mechanism, clients should complete assessments on their own, free from distractions and without you!
 On this latter point, if the client completes an assessment in front of you or in your office, the client’s responses may be unconsciously influenced.